UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/june-17-13-intro-jupyter-lab.md

 FIXME: add starting terminal instance in JupyterLab
 FIXME: add navigating folders in jupyterlab terminal
 FIXME: add editing files in terminal (review of nano editor)?
+FIXME: this is a small edit to test git commit (disregard)
 ---
 title: "Running and Quitting"
 teaching: 15